sguox002/leetcode/leetcode-all.md

 ***
 min window
 ->>

+see why min window subarray sum >=target with input having negatives cannot use sliding window since it is not sorted.
+862	Shortest Subarray with Sum at Least K

 <<-424	Longest Repeating Character Replacement    		47.7%	Medium
 return the longest repeating subarray after performing at most k char replacement.